idfive/Developer-Documentation/docs/back-end/drupal/drupal-environment.md

 - Information on how to get current files/DB's/etc locally when onboarding new Developers.
 - Ideally, a docker or similar container duplicating the server for local testing.

 Essentially, **idfive can accommodate almost any modern server, but it will usually require significantly more overhead to do so, over a service like Acquia or Pantheon**.
-Additionally, we find that they also force us to rely on IT personnel to manage some aspects, decreasing our ability to respond rapidly to any issues.
+Additionally, we find that they also force us to rely on client IT personnel to manage some aspects, decreasing our ability to respond rapidly to any issues.

 #### Server specs and setup